alexporcayo903/Py_rates/README.md

 ## How To Use

-how to set up a ros file
+how to set up a ros file \n
-how to seed a maze
+how to seed a maze\n
 how to use gazebo